delingren/walle/remote_transmitter.md

 # Custom Remote Control

-In addition to using an existing remote control, I also wanted to make my own remote control.
-It would have at least a 2-axle joystick and a few buttons.
+In addition to using an existing remote control, I also wanted to make my own remote control with joysticks.
 The biggest challenge is probably 3d pringing the housing.
 So I am exploring the option of using an existing PS/2 control, gutting the insides and replacing it with a microcontroller.

 To do that, there are a few things I need to figure out.